telerik/fiddler-everywhere-docs/capture-traffic/capture-from-ios.md

 *.apple.com, *.itunes.com, *mzstatic.com
 ```

 However, this is not the case for the other operating systems where these services are not commonly used.
-If you would like to continue using Apple services like iTunes or AppStore on different operating systems, ensure to add the above endpoints manually as follows:
+If you like to continue using Apple services like iTunes or AppStore on different operating systems, ensure to add the above endpoints manually as follows:

 - Open Fiddler Everywhere on the host machine and go to **Settings > Connections**.